 - Remove user tool.
 Account admins can delete a user’s personal information upon request.

 - Account management.
-Wrike allows account admins to access and update your team’s plan, settings, and billing information.
+Wrike allows account admins to access and update your team’s plan and settings and manage billing information.
 Other non-admin users also have the ability to update their profile, change linked email addresses, and customize notifications.

 Data Protection Is an Ongoing Priority